spardoel/Bike-trainer/Posts/2022-08-20-bike_trainer_blog_6.md

 ride = WorkoutPlayer(trainer, current_user.rider_ftp, selected_workout, database)
 ride.start_workout()
 ```
 After the imports, I set up a log file.
 Then declared the current user id as a constant and initialized the database handler.
 I then created the instance of the User class.
-The User class takes the rider ftp as an input paramater so that value was retrived from the database using the database handler's get_athlete_power() method.
+The User class takes the rider ftp as an input paramater, so that value was retrived from the database using the database handler's get_athlete_power() method.
 Next, I instantiated the TrainerInterface class which started the connection to the trainer.
-Once the trainer was connected and a workout was selected (in this case declared as a contant), a WorkoutPlayer instance was created.
+Once the trainer was connected and a workout was selected (in this case declared as a constant), a WorkoutPlayer instance was created.

+### The WorkoutPlayer class
+The idea behind this class was that it would be able to interface with both the trainer and the SQL database.
+Then, once per second it would receive the rider stats from the trainer, update the database, and update the trainer resistance (if applicable).
-The workout player takes the TrainerInterface, rider ftp, selected workout and the DatabaseHandler as inputs.
+As a starting point, the workout player takes the TrainerInterface, rider ftp, selected workout and the DatabaseHandler as inputs.
 In the WorkoutPlayer's __init__ method, the database interface is used to retrieve the power profile of the desired workout.